openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

 .. meta:
     frontend_status: Partly

-Type parameters of generic types can have defaults, and optional type parameters are also supported.
+Type parameters of generic types can have defaults.
 This situation allows dropping a type argument when a particular type of instantiation is used.
 However, a compile-time error occurs if a type parameter without a default value follows a type parameter with a default value in the declaration of a generic type.